s-expressions/twinjo/spec/Twinjo.md

       * nothing (list follows)
       * `X` followed by a type number in lower-case hex (arbitrary datum follows)
       * a single lower-case ASCII letter (no datum follows)
-      * a symbol without escapes (arbitrary datum follows)
+      * a symbol without escapes that does not begin with X (arbitrary datum follows)

 ## Whitespace and comments